davidsuffolk/davidsuffolk.github.io/_portfolio/SentimentAnalysis.md

 ---
 A project that uses machine learning to perform sentiment analysis on New York Times Finance headlines.

+The code below displays highlights from the project.
+For more details, please view the GitHub Repository.

 Link to GitHub Repository:

 [Click Here](https://github.com/davidsuffolk/Sentiment-Analysis-on-NYT-Finance-Headlines)